Jacobians with with automorphisms of prime order: Principally polarized abelian varieties with automorphisms

+In particular, the linear operators $\phi_{\Omega}$ and $\delta_{\Omega}$ have the the same spectrum, the same trace, and $\phi_{\Omega}$ is an automorphism of order $p$.
+This implies that $\phi$ is {\sl not} the identity map, hence, has order $p$.
+The action of $\phi$ on $\mathcal{C}$ gives rise to the group embedding

-Let $P\in C$ be a fixed point of $\phi$.
-Then $\phi$ induces the automorphism of the corresponding (one-dimensional) tangent space $T_P(\CV)$, which is multiplication by a complex number $\epsilon_P$.
+Let $P\in \cV$ be a fixed point of $\phi$.
+Then $\phi$ induces an automorphism of the corresponding (one-dimensional) tangent space $\mathcal{T}_P(\cV)$ that is multiplication by a complex number $\epsilon_P$ that is called the {\sl index} of $P$.
 Clearly, $\epsilon_P$ is a $p$th root of unity.